bradenmacdonald/neolace/arch-decisions/002-graph-data.md

 # Architecture/Decisions: Graph Data

-All TechNotes data is stored in the Neo4j graph database.
+All Neolace data is stored in the Neo4j graph database.

-* The highly interconnected dataset about technology that TechNotes is designed for is most naturally represented as a graph.
+* The highly interconnected datasets that Neolace is designed for are most naturally represented as a graph.
 * Neo4j is the only production graph database that fully supports Cypher, which is a very nice query language to work with.
 * Neo4j is a mature technology trusted at enterprise scale.
-(TBD: how well can it handle the eventually huge dataset of TechNotes?)
+(TBD: how well can it handle the eventually _huge_ datasets we'll have?)

 ## Vertex Framework

-TechNotes interacts with Neo4j via an intermediary framework created for TechNotes, called Vertex Framework.
+Neolace interacts with Neo4j via an intermediary framework called Vertex Framework.

 All data is represented as either a node in the graph or a relationship between nodes.
-TechNotes (and Vertex Framework) use only strongly typed nodes, which are called "VNodes".
-Each type of node (each VNodeType) has a label (e.g. `TechConcept`), a schema (set of allowed/required properties and relationships), and validation (arbitrary code to check constraints).
+Neolace (and Vertex Framework) use only strongly typed nodes, which are called "VNodes".
+Each type of node (each VNodeType) has a label (e.g. `Entry`), a schema (set of allowed/required properties and relationships), and validation (arbitrary code to check constraints).

 Every VNode ("object") is identified by a UUID.

 * Neo4j node IDs are meant for internal use only and are not suitable for this purpose (they can be recycled etc.)
 * UUIDs allow the client to generate its own ID in advance of writing to the database, which can be handy for e.g. offline edits

-Most VNodes are also identified by a `shortId`, which is a short slug-like string such as `bob` or `boeing-747`.
+Most VNodes are also identified by a `shortId`, which is a short slug-like string such as `user-bob` or `boeing-747`.
 The "current" `shortId` of a VNode may be changed (e.g. a user changing their username, or an article changing its URL slug), but previously used `shortId`s will continue to work and point to the same VNode.
-This is considered important for the TechNotes use case, where shortIds will be a key part of URLs and links between articles/entries.
+This is considered important for the Neolace use case, where shortIds will be a key part of URLs and links between articles/entries.

 For details on VNodes and Vertex Framework, see the Vertex Framework documentation.

-When a TechNode is "deleted", its labels are changed, e.g. from `:TechConcept:VNode` to `:TechConcept:DeletedVNode`.
+When a VNode is "deleted", its labels are changed, e.g. from `:Entry:VNode` to `:Entry:DeletedVNode`.
 This preserves data and relationships and makes code for un-deleting/restoring nodes simpler.

 ## Reading Data